 The Finance Act 2020 introduced the Minimum Tax, a base income tax that will be payable by all persons to the Kenya Revenue Authority (KRA) on a quarterly basis irrespective of whether they make profits or not.
 The aim of this tax is to ensure fairness and equity across all taxpayers and will be charged at the rate of 1% of the gross turnover of the company.
-The introduction of minimum tax was a remedial measure to address shortcomings associated with self-assessments of tax on business incomes.
+The introduction of this tax was a remedial measure to address shortcomings associated with self-assessments of tax on business incomes.

-The minimum tax is a final tax and shall be paid in installments that will be due on the 20th day of each period ending on the 4th, 6th, 9th and 12th month of the year of income.
+The tax is a final tax and shall be paid in installments that will be due on the 20th day of each period ending on the 4th, 6th, 9th and 12th month of the year of income.

 Who is eligible for Minimum tax?

-The minimum tax is intended for taxpayers who are carrying out business and earning revenue but their tax payable is lower than 1% of their gross turnover.
+This tax is intended for taxpayers who are carrying out business and earning revenue but their tax payable is lower than 1% of their gross turnover.

-Minimum tax will be charged alongside instalment tax, such that it will be applicable if it is more than the installment tax.
+This tax will be charged alongside instalment tax, such that it will be applicable if it is more than the installment tax.